FBorowiec/leetcode/README.md

 cd leetcode/
 ```

-And use the aforementioned commands to run the program:
+And use the following commands to run the program:

 ```bash
 bazel test //problems/test:unit_tests